 The following picture shows the connection possibilities of the RS485-Extension.

 A RS485 bus consists of one master and multiple slaves.
-RS485 master is the Master Brick which has a USB connection to the PC running brickd.
-All the other Master Bricks with RS485 Extension must not have a USB connection (they can use a USB Power Supply).
+RS485 master is the Master Brick which has a USB, Ethernet or WIFI connection to the PC running brickd.
+All the other Master Bricks with RS485 Extension must not have a USB, Ethernet or WIFI connection (they can use a USB Power Supply).
 Each RS485 slave is identified with its own ID.
 The IDs have to be unique on the bus.

 To create a RS485 bus, stack the RS485 Extension on top of a Master Brick.
-Connect the Master Brick via USB with your PC and start the Brick Viewer software.
+Connect the Master Brick via USB, Ethernet or WIFI with your PC and start the Brick Viewer software.
 You should see the Master Brick view with the identified RS485 Extension (see images below).
 Configure the extension as slave or master (as described here).

 If you have configured all extensions you can build your system.
 Connect Bricks and Bricklets as you like.
 The Master Brick of each stack has to be the lowermost Brick (except if you are using a Power Supply).
 The RS485 Extension can be positioned in the stack as you wish.
 Wire up the RS485 stacks and set the termination switch on the first and last RS485 Extension in the bus to "on", as shown below.